 To me, it’s a mix of tart cranberries and sweet cherries.
 You can eat the seeds whole or blend them to get the juice as I did in this recipe.

-What other ways do you use pomegranates”
+other ways to use pomegranates

 - I love to add them to Greek yogurt.